timothepoznanski/listeem/README.md

 ## Installation

-To get started with Listeem, follow these steps:
+Listeem is provided in the form of a Docker container stored publicly on Dockerhub.
+To get started, follow these steps:

 1. **Clone the repository:**
     ```bash